CAHLR/courseload-analytics-LAK/README.md

 Supplementary repository including data preprocessing, machine learning training, and data analysis code for manuscript "Insights into undergraduate pathways using course load analytics" accepted as full paper to LAK '23.

-Preprint: TBA

 Citation:

-Borchers, C., & Pardos, Z. A. (In-press).
+Borchers, C., & Pardos, Z. A. (2023).
 Insights into undergraduate pathways using course load analytics.
 In *Proceedings of the 14th International Learning Analytics and Knowledge Conference* (LAK).
 ACM. https://doi.org/10.1145/3576050.3576081
 ```
 @inproceedings{borchers2023insights,
   title={Insights into undergraduate pathways using course load analytics},